Dhanyawadi

-Dhanyawaddy (ဓညဝတီ; Dhaññavatī) was the capital of the first Arakanese Kingdom, located in what is now Northern Rakhine State, Myanmar.
+Dhanyawaddy (ဓညဝတီ; Dhaññavatī) was the capital of the first Arakan Kingdom, located in what is now Northern Rakhine State, Myanmar.
 The name is a corruption of the Pali word Dhannavati, which means "large area or rice cultivation or the rice bowl".
 Like many of its successors, the Kingdom of Dhanyawadi was based on trade between the East (pre-Pagan Myanmar, Pyu, China, the Mons), and the West (Indian subcontinent).